gfoidl/CairoSharp/ReadMe.md

 Just like any other .NET project / solution.
 So either via `dotnet build` or via Visual Studio.

-When a _cairo_ shared library / DLL is available, that's all and you can start drawing.
+When a _cairo_ shared library / DLL is available, that's all, and you can start drawing.

 ### Windows native _cairo_ build